Handling Context Compaction

 The completion pass

-Compaction is most dangerous at the moment the agent declares work done — that is when the wrong-state belief gets written into a final response the human will trust.
-So the same disk-anchored protocol runs as a fixed pass after any non-trivial edit:
+Compaction is most dangerous at the moment the agent declares work done — that's when the wrong-state belief gets written into a final response the human will trust.
+The same disk-anchored protocol runs as a fixed pass after any non-trivial edit:

 - Recover the touched-file set.

 git status --shortandgit diff --name-only.
 Trust this over recollection. - Review the actual diff.
-With eyes on the bytes that changed, not on a paraphrase.
+Eyes on the bytes, not on a paraphrase.

 - Re-read every touched file and its surroundings.
-Each file and the nearby call sites, tests, docs, and resources that make the change correct.
+Call sites, tests, docs, resources that make the change correct.

-- Re-open authoritative docs and skills.
-When the change touches a sensitive surface — payments, auth, privacy, deploy, schema, release — open the source-of-truth doc or repo skill.
+- Re-open authoritative docs and skills when the change touches payments, auth, privacy, deploy, schema, or release.

 - Look for the usual failure shapes.
-Edge cases, stale assumptions, missing or wrong tests, bad user-facing strings, state and cache leakage, money-state or idempotency issues, privacy leaks, docs drift.
+Edge cases, stale assumptions, missing or wrong tests, bad user-facing strings, state and cache leakage, idempotency or money-state issues, privacy leaks, docs drift.

-- Run a mechanical guardrail.
-A small completion-check script that surfaces dirty files, untracked files, conflict markers, debug/TODO markers, and large uncommitted blobs.
-This is a guardrail, not a substitute for semantic review.
+- Run the mechanical guardrail.
+A small completion-check script — dirty files, untracked files, conflict markers, debug/TODO markers, large uncommitted blobs.
+Guardrail, not a substitute for semantic review.

-- Fix issues found in the pass.
-Before final response, not after.
+- Fix what the pass found before final response, not after.

 - Run the narrowest meaningful verification.
-The most targeted lint, type-check, or test command for what changed.
+The most targeted lint, type-check, or test.
 For high-risk surfaces, widen it.

-- If a check is skipped, say so explicitly.
-Name what was skipped, why, and the residual risk.
+- If a check is skipped, say so.
+Name it, the reason, and the residual risk.

 - Final response.
-State files changed, checks run, and remaining risk.
+Files changed, checks run, remaining risk.
 Never claim completion from implementation alone.

-Whether the work was compacted three times or never compacted at all, the final pass is identical.
-The point is to remove the compaction question from the equation: the agent doesn't have to know whether memory drifted, because it is verifying against disk anyway.
+Whether the work was compacted three times or never compacted at all, the pass is identical.
+The point is to take the compaction question off the table entirely — the agent doesn't have to know whether memory drifted, because it's verifying against disk anyway.

-Late in a long session, the context budget for the completion pass can itself be squeezed.
+Late in a long session, the context budget for the pass can itself get squeezed.
 Don't skip it.
 Scale it down by priority:

 | Priority | Surface |